Welcome to the squat

 – painting banners (bring paints, brushes and fabrics)

 – make some music for a nice atmosphere

 – don’t take any pictures.
 You don’t know if people are ok with it.
 And it helps the police to get information.

-– be there and raise awareness to what’s happening (the police is often not as violent as if no one is
+– be there and raise awareness to what’s happening (the police is often not as violent as when nobody is watching)

 – form chains to protect the building